Winter Slip and Fall Claims Against Municipalities

 As experienced personal injury lawyers, we understand that the aftermath of a serious personal injury can be overwhelming, and dealing with a potential legal claim can be the furthest thing from your mind.
 At Derfel Injury Law, we pride ourselves on being dedicated to helping accident victims get back on their feet, and focus on recovery.

 Don’t hesitate to contact us after a slip and fall on municipal property.
 When you retain our team to assist with your claim, we will send a proper notice letter, explore your options, and help you move forward.
 To discuss your potential claim with one of our lawyers, contact us online or call 416-847-3580 to make an appointment.
-For convenience, we can meet clients in Barrie, Whitby or Toronto.
+For convenience, we can meet clients in Toronto.